its-rajesh/dharmicwaves/content/posts/evr.md

 # Conclusion — Time to Remove the Toxic Mindset

 The truth is clear: **E. V. Ramasamy was not a freedom fighter, not a nation builder, and not a positive reformer**.
 He was a **divisive political agitator** whose ideology still **threatens India’s unity**.
-His words did not build Tamil Nadu — they **burned bridges of peace and brotherhood**.
+His words did not build Tamil Nadu, they **burned bridges of peace and brotherhood**.

 It is time for Tamil Nadu to **rise above outdated hatred, separate propaganda from history, and embrace national unity with cultural pride**.
 Neverthless modern GenZ are not informed with the truth nowadays.
 Political parties once considered him as enemy now uses him for political agenda for split politics.
 Younger generation, do not fall for lies.
 All the lies they say about EVR is hatred to our unity.
 Nevr support such parties, nor their anti india agenda.
 A true indian will unite india, not divide.
 Will bring more, discuss more in the "The Downfall of Dravidian Ideology" blog series.
 Stay tuned!.